 Australia is the smallest continent but the sixth-largest country globally.
-With a diverse population of almost 27 million people, it makes up about 50% of Oceania’s total population.
+With a diverse population of almost 27 million people, it makes up over 50% of Oceania’s total population.

-While Australia is technically a continent, it doesn’t include all of the islands, which is why we refer to the area as Oceania.
+While Australia is considered a continent, it does not include all of the surrounding islands, which is why the broader region is referred to as Oceania.

-Oceania is a region that is made up of thousands of islands.
+Oceania, or the “marine continent”, is a region that is made up of thousands of islands.
 It includes four main regions: Australasia (Australia and New Zealand), Melanesia, Micronesia, and Polynesia.
-It also includes the state of Hawaii in the U.S.
+It also includes the US state of Hawaii.

-Most of Oceania is scattered throughout the Pacific Ocean, the largest and deepest Ocean basin on the planet.
+Most of Oceania is scattered throughout the Pacific Ocean, the largest and deepest Ocean basin on the planet, and forms a central part of the broader Asia-Pacific region.
+It was the last great region of the world to be settled by humans.

 Australia and Oceania countries in alphabetical order

 Here is the alphabetical list of the countries in Oceania, along with their capitals.
-We have also included the countries’ regions, the international standard for country codes (ISO 3166), and the continent.
+We have also included the countries’ regions and the international standard for country codes (ISO 3166).

 How many countries are in Oceania?

-There are 16 countries in the Australia and Oceania continent: Australia, Cook Islands, Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, Vanuatu.
+There are 16 widely recognized countries in the Australia and Oceania region: Australia, Cook Islands, Fiji, Kiribati, Marshall Islands, Micronesia, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu and Vanuatu.

 United Nations members in Australia and Oceania